aktiv-cre/mailhaus.xlsm/readme.txt

-hi, and thank you for downloading the mailhaus.xlsx mailing mothafuckin machine to meet all your reverse geocoding needs for optimal direct mailing campaigns and the overall reduction of mailmerge errors.
+hi, and thank you for downloading the mailhaus.xlsx mailing machine to meet all your reverse geocoding needs for optimal direct mailing campaigns and the overall reduction of mail merge errors.

 you will find a number of files in this repository, so allow me to walk you